inderjit303/digital_sine_wave_generator/README.md

 ```

 ## Makerchip plots
-Makerchip plots for PRS generator block are shown in fig 9.
+Makerchip output plots for PRS generator block are shown in fig 9.
 As the sift register value range is between 1 to 255 means if compare value is  11111111, the output will be always 1.
 If the compare value is 0, the output will always be 0.
-Fig 9 shows the PRS generator block for compare value 11111110 which shows one low pulse in a periodic stream with 8 bit PRS period (i.e 2^n-1, where n = 8)
+Fig 9 shows the compressed version of the PRS generator block waveforms for compare value 11111110 which shows one low pulse in a periodic stream after 255 clock pulses with 8 bit PRS period (i.e 2^n-1, where n = 8)

 <p align="center">
 <img src="https://user-images.githubusercontent.com/99788755/157675138-d0c3ee30-9377-4740-b1a1-d2958eeb0f2a.png">